Follow my blog with Bloglovin

 8. Too many pacifiers

 I am so guilty of this.
 When my oldest kiddos were little, it seemed like I had a million pacifiers.
 Inside their diaper bags, in drawers, my purse.
 You name it.
-My “excuse” is that I was just making sure that if one got lost, I could replace it right away.
+My “excuse” was that I was just making sure that if one got lost, I could replace it right away.
 Now, keep in mind that I had 2 kiddos VERY close in age almost all the time with me and they both used pacifiers.

 However, in hindsight (Don’t you just love how wise you get with old age?) they might’ve kicked the bloody habit much sooner have I stopped replacing the broken or lost ones.
 But pacifiers are such life savers!
 They are also an awful habit.